 - Plan your meals and snacks ahead of time.
 You will be more inclined to eat in moderation if you have thought out healthy meals and snacks in advance.
 You can buy or create your own small portion snacks in plastic bags or containers.
 Eating on a schedule will also help you avoid eating when you aren’t truly hungry.

 - Cook your own meals.
 Cooking meals at home allows you to control both portion size and what goes in to the food.
 Restaurant and packaged foods generally contain a lot more sodium, fat, and calories than food cooked at home—plus the portion sizes tend to be larger.

 - Don’t shop for groceries when you’re hungry.
 Create a shopping list and stick to it.
 Be especially careful to avoid high-calorie snack and convenience foods.

 - Out of sight, out of mind.
 Limit the amount of tempting foods you have at home.
 If you share a kitchen with non-dieters, store snack foods and other high-calorie indulgences in cabinets or drawers out of your sight.

-Soft drinks (including soda, energy drinks, and coffee drinks) are a huge source of calories in many people’s diets.
+- Soft drinks (including soda, energy drinks, and coffee drinks) are one of the biggest sources of hidden sugar.
 One can of soda contains between 10-12 teaspoons of sugar and around 150 calories, so a few soft drinks can quickly add up to a good portion of your daily calorie intake.

-Switching to diet soda isn’t the answer either, as studies suggest that it triggers sugar cravings and contributes to weight gain.
+- Switching to diet soda isn’t the answer, as studies suggest that it triggers sugar cravings and contributes to weight gain.
 Instead, try switching to water with lemon, unsweetened iced tea, or carbonated water with a splash of juice.